Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Abstract

 \section{Abstract}

+We introduce a novel technique for distribution learning based on a notion of \emph{sample compression}.
+Any class of distributions that allows such a compression scheme can be learned with few samples.
+Moreover, if a class of distributions has such a compression scheme, then so do the classes of \emph{products} and \emph{mixtures} of those distributions.

-We prove that $\tilde{\Theta}(k d^2 / \eps^2)$ samples are necessary and sufficient for learning a mixture of $k$ Gaussians in $\bR^d$, up to error $\eps$ in total variation distance.
+As an application of this technique, we prove that $\tilde{\Theta}(k d^2 / \eps^2)$ samples are necessary and sufficient for learning a mixture of $k$ Gaussians in $\bR^d$, up to error $\eps$ in total variation distance.
 This improves both the known upper bounds and lower bounds for this problem.
 For mixtures of axis-aligned Gaussians, we show that $\tilde{O}(k d / \eps^2)$ samples suffice, matching a known lower bound.
 Moreover, these results hold in an agnostic learning (or robust estimation) setting, in which the target distribution is only approximately a mixture of Gaussians.

-The upper bound is shown using a novel technique for distribution learning based on a notion of \emph{compression}.
-Any class of distributions that allows such a compression scheme can also be learned with few samples.
-Moreover, if a class of distributions has such a compression scheme, then so do the classes of \emph{products} and \emph{mixtures} of those distributions.
-Our main result is proven by showing that the class of Gaussians in $\bR^d$ admits a small compression scheme.
+Our main upper bound is proven by showing that the class of Gaussians in $\bR^d$ admits a small compression scheme.